top of page

 What is the Bokashi method?
 A particularly important piece of the Community Compost Program at Koiner Farm is the use of fermentation as a pre-treatment of the food waste.
 We use a technique called Bokashi to do this.
 Bokashi helps us (1) control when piles are built, (2) increase degree of decomposition for things like eggshells, and (3) reduce rodent pressure.
 Bokashi is centuries-old composting method, believed to have originated in Korea.
 Based on our experiences with urban farm composting, we strongly encourage the adoption of Bokashi as a best practice when composting on an urban farm.

-THE RULES AND REGS
+RULES AND REGS

-OF COMMUNITY COMPOSTING AT KOINER FARM
+OF COMPOSTING AT KOINER FARM

 RULE #1